 In the interest of continuing education, an individual may apply for enrollment as a special student through an abbreviated process.
 Students may attend Boyce College as a special student for one semester only.
-To enroll as a special student, contact the Admissions Office.
+To enroll as a special student, the applicant must complete an application form, spiritual autobiography, and church affirmation form from the Admissions office.